 By: Ananya Sen, Shelby Lawson

-When did you first become interested in science?
+When did you first became interested in science?

 What drew you to the University of Illinois?